harika9390/application/README.md

-# update application developer a story
+update application developer a story updated application for developer B